Peripheral Nerves Injury & Repair

 • 3rd degree

-• injury with endoneurial scarring
+• endoneurium injured with endoneurial scarring

-• most variable degree of ultimate recovery
+• most variable degree of recovery

 • 4th degree

-• nerve in continuity but at the level of injury there is complete scarring across the nerve)
+• nerve in continuity but at the level of injury there is complete scarring across the nerve

 • 5th degree